Levigty/AimCLR/README.md

 ```

 ## Acknowledgement
+The framework of our code is extended from the following repositories.
+We sincerely thank the authors for releasing the codes.
 - The framework of our code is based on [CrosSCLR](https://github.com/LinguoLi/CrosSCLR).
 - The encoder is based on [ST-GCN](https://github.com/yysijie/st-gcn/blob/master/OLD_README.md).